 The Slate. is built by artists – actors, writers, and directors – who understand the importance of seeking consent whenever using the image of an artist.
 As a result, The Slate. pledges not to distribute an actor’s audition videos or usernames and passwords associated with a member’s personal account.

-Audition videos posted online will only be made accessible to Slate staff, as well as the cast/crew associated with each project.
-The Slate pledge to keep our members billing information private, and will, under no circumstances, sell our members email addresses to third-parties or marketing companies.
+Audition videos posted online will only be made accessible to The Slate. staff, as well as the cast/crew associated with each project.
+The Slate. pledges to keep our members billing information private, and will, under no circumstances, sell our members email addresses to third-parties or marketing companies.

 As for how we record and archive remote audition videos, The Slate uses YouTube/Vimeo APIs to upload the Audition Videos and we follow both YouTube Privacy Policies and Google Privacy Policies as well.
-Users can revoke the access to their data from the Hollywood Casting and Film whenever they want via the Google Security Settings page.
+Users can revoke the access to their data from The Slate. whenever they want via the Google Security Settings page.